transposit-connectors/calendar_events/README.md

 ## Constrain the time range

 In your newly forked app, let's see how you can constrain the time range of calendar data returned, by specifying a `timeMin` per the Google Calendar API.
-Suppose we want to see events that begin today onward.
+Suppose we want to see events that begin today onward, and we want to put them in a sensible order.

 Take a look at the JavaScript operation `today_date`, with the following code: